Key takeaways:

 If you have a cold sore or think you might be getting one, avoid kissing or sharing items that touch your mouth.

 Unfortunately, there’s no cure for cold sores.
-In other words, the HSV virus cannot be completely eliminated from the body.
+In other words, HSV can’t be completely eliminated from the body.
 But there are things you can do to treat cold sores and make them less likely to come back.
 These things will also help prevent the spread of HSV to other people.

 Cold sores will heal on their own, but treatment can help them heal faster.
 Treatment works best if it’s started soon after a cold sore develops — ideally within 24 hours of noticing a cold sore.
 Cold sore medications include creams applied directly to the cold sore and prescription medications you can take by mouth.